dundalek/knowledge-base/json-schema/index.md

 describes how JSON Schema can be used to define hyperlinks on instance data.
 It also defines how to provide additional information required to interpret JSON data as rich multimedia documents.

 readOnly @http://json-schema.org/latest/json-schema-hypermedia.html#rfc.section.4.4
+: |
-: If it has a value of boolean true, this keyword indicates that the instance property SHOULD NOT be changed, and attempts by a user agent to modify the value of this property are expected to be rejected by a server.
+    If it has a value of boolean true, this keyword indicates that the instance property SHOULD NOT be changed, and attempts by a user agent to modify the value of this property are expected to be rejected by a server.
     The value of this keyword MUST be a boolean.
 The default value is false.

 pathStart @http://json-schema.org/latest/json-schema-hypermedia.html#rfc.section.4.5
+: |
-: his property is a URI that defines what the instance's URI MUST start with in order to validate.
+    this property is a URI that defines what the instance's URI MUST start with in order to validate.
 The value of the "pathStart" property MUST be resolved relative to the closest URI Resolution Scope (as defined in the core specification [FIXME link]), using the rules from RFC 3986, Sec 5 [RFC3986].
     When multiple schemas have been referenced for an instance, the user agent can determine if this schema is applicable for a particular instance by determining if the URI of the instance begins with the the value of the "pathStart" property.
 If the URI of the instance does not start with this URI, or if another schema specifies a starting URI that is longer and also matches the instance, this schema SHOULD NOT be considered to describe the instance.
 Any schema that does not have a pathStart property SHOULD be considered applicable to all the instances for which it is referenced.

 ### Links